 Interested in funding opportunities that support travel to conferences or fieldwork?
 That support undergraduate research or fellowships?
 That support graduate fellowships?
-Check out the Internal Funding Opportunities and External Funding Opportunities tabs for information on a variety of resources.
+Check out the Internal and External Funding Opportunities pages for information on a variety of resources.

 - Part of COPLAC’s effort to highlight some of the best recent work in undergraduate research